 Most styes go away on their own in about a week.
-Topical antibiotic can be used if the stye isn’t healing.
+Oral antibiotics can be used if the stye isn’t healing on its own.

 A warm compress is the primary home remedy for a stye.
 You can make one by soaking a washcloth in hot water until it’s as warm as you can tolerate without burning your skin.

 - help liquify the hardened material in a stye, allowing it to drain

 - draw the pus in an external stye to the surface where it can come to a head before bursting